 To get started with broken backlink building, use tools like Semrush or Ahrefs to identify broken external links on relevant websites in your niche or industry.

 If you already have a piece of content that’s a suitable replacement for the broken resource, great!
 If not, create a new one.
 The replacement content should be of high quality and offer genuine value.
-Ideally, it should be as good as (or better than) the original content that’s missing.

-Once you’ve got an appropriate piece of content to suggest, contact the owner or webmaster of the site with the broken link.
+Once you’ve got an appropriate piece of content to suggest, contact the owner of the site with the broken link.
 Politely inform them about the broken link on their site and suggest your content as a potential replacement.

 Broken backlink building is a strategic way to earn backlinks, but it requires effort and persistence.
-Not every outreach will result in a backlink, but with high-quality content and polite persistence, you can get results with this technique.
+Not every outreach attempt will result in a backlink, but with high-quality content and polite persistence, you can get results with this technique.

 4. Use Direct Outreach